eco-friendly Tree Pruning on the Sunshine Coast

 Reduction pruning may be used when a tree has grown too close to structures or powerlines.
 This technique helps lower the tree’s height and width while keeping its overall shape and strength intact.

-Reduction cuts require a keen arborist’s eye, since they are more likely to cause tree decay.
-Typically, we don’t recommend reduction cuts if your tree is decaying or stressed.
+Reduction cuts require a keen arborist’s eye, since they are more likely to cause tree decay if not done correctly.

 Pruning vs trimming - what’s the difference?